One of the most frequent questions we are asked is "where can I recycle alkaline AAA, AA, C, D or 9 volt batteries?"

 Alkaline batteries can be safely disposed of with normal household waste.
 Never dispose of batteries in fire because they could explode.
 Due to concerns about mercury in the municipal solid waste stream, we have voluntarily eliminated all of the added mercury from our alkaline batteries since 1993, while maintaining the performance you demand.
 Our alkaline batteries are composed primarily of common metals-steel, zinc, and manganese-and do not pose a health or environmental risk during normal use or disposal.

-One company (see Amazon box at right) offers a disposal by mail kit.
+This company (see Amazon box at right) offers a disposal by mail kit.

 And the Think Green From Home Dry Cell Battery Recycling Kit provides a